skoolkid/skoolkit/sphinx/source/skool-macros.rst

 The ``#SIM`` macro simulates the execution of machine code in the internal memory snapshot constructed from the contents of the skool file. ::

-  #SIMstop[,start,clear,a,f,bc,de,hl,xa,xf,xbc,xde,xhl,ix,iy,i,r,sp,execint,tstates,iff,im]
+  #SIM[stop,start,clear,a,f,bc,de,hl,xa,xf,xbc,xde,xhl,ix,iy,i,r,sp,execint,tstates,iff,im]

-* ``stop`` is the address at which to stop execution
+* ``stop`` is the address at which to stop execution; if not given, no code is executed
 * ``start`` is the address at which to start execution (default: ``stop`` from the previous invocation of the ``#SIM`` macro, or 0 if this is the first run)
 * ``clear`` is 0 to use the register values that resulted from the previous